5 pitfalls when changing CMS

 Before venturing out on an epic CMS quest, you should make sure you have access to competent developers with the right skills.
 Whether an internal department or an external agency, the developers should be both skilled and available in the given time frame.

-Envisioning a budget for future endeavours is no exact science, and can be complicated by several foreseen and unforeseen factors.
+Envisioning a budget for future endeavors is no exact science, and can be complicated by several foreseen and unforeseen factors.
 This shouldn’t come as a surprise to anyone, but sometimes it is useful to point out the obvious: it is difficult to estimate the cost of changing CMS when you have been using an old solution for a long time.

 Not knowing the exact scope and ramifications of a digital project, the best way to solve the problem is to go for an agile approach in the project management.
 In other words, start small and perform test cases, before scaling up gradually.

 When changing CMS you will likely encounter one or more of these pitfalls.
-Carrying out counter-measurements at an early stage will likely mitigate cost in the form of both time and money, and will put your organisation on the path to a new and flexible CMS faster, better, and more securely.
+Carrying out counter-measurements at an early stage will likely mitigate cost in the form of both time and money, and will put your organization on the path to a new and flexible CMS faster, better, and more securely.